EinKeks/ws-client-examples/README.md

 Current BETA version of Livecoin websocket API supports four types of channels: ticker, orderbook (grouped by price), orderbook raw, trades and candles.

-First, you should connect to websocket (address is wss://ws.api.livecoin.net/ws/beta ).
+First, you should connect to websocket (address is wss://ws.api.livecoin.net/ws/beta).

-Then, you can subscribe \ unsubscribe any channel on any existent currency pair.
+Then, you can subscribe/unsubscribe to any channel of an existing currency pair in the exchange.

 You can find example clients for Java, JavaScript, Python and C# in this repo.

 `Restrictions`

-1. You can resubscrube to particular channel only once per minute (there is no restrictions for different channels).
+1. You can resubscribe to each channel only once per minute (there is no restrictions for different channels).

-2. Queue size of websocket is limited to 256 messages, so you can have maximum of 256 'inflight' subscriptions (when you have sent a message to subscribe and did not get the answer 'subscribed').
-When you want yo subsctibe to more then 256 topics at once, you have to queue subscriptions or take a while between sending blocks of subscriptions.
-Sending too many subscrption requests at once or not receiving too many messages from websocket will lead to disconnection.
+2. Queue size of websocket is limited to 256 messages, so you can have a maximum of 256 'inflight' subscriptions (when you have sent a message to subscribe and did not get the answer 'subscribed').
+When you want to subscribe to more then 256 topics at once, you have to queue subscriptions or wait a while between sending blocks of subscriptions.
+Sending too many subscription requests at once or not receiving too many messages from websocket will lead to disconnection.

 ### 0. General information